MatheusPSantos/my-monitoring/README.md

 ### License

+This software are forked from [Application Metrics Dashboard project](https://github.com/RuntimeTools/appmetrics-dash).

-The Node Application Metrics Dashboard is licensed using an Apache v2.0 License.
+The Node Application Metrics Dashboard is licensed using an Apache v2.0 [License](LICENSE).

 [1]:https://developer.ibm.com/open/node-application-metrics/